GGFR-Shawn/IMS_Exile/README.md

 - Eventscripts and functions.

 ####Kown Bugs / To Do:
 - DMS Units shoting each other.
-[To Do]: Retrict uniforms to a single faction related class.
+[To Do]: Restrict AI uniforms to a single faction related class.
+- Coloring interaction icons.

 # Github Project:

 https://github.com/salutesh/IMS_Exile

+# Changelog:

+https://github.com/salutesh/IMS_Exile/wiki/Changelog

 # Thanks:

 Defent and eraser1 and all other contributions to DMS for the great Dynamic Mission System Addon!

-# Changelog:

-https://github.com/salutesh/IMS_Exile/wiki/Changelog